What is Bracket? Here is the Definition, Types, and Examples

 Upper Bracket

-The upper bracket is filled by the teams or players who won the group stage.
-The team that enters the upper bracket will have an advantage over the team that enters the lower bracket.
+Upper is filled by the teams or players who became champions in the group stage.
+Teams that enter the upper bracket will have an advantage over teams that enter the lower bracket.

-Because they will have two opportunities, namely when they lose, they can play again in the lower bracket.
+Because they will have two chances, namely when they experience defeat, they can play again at lower.

-Meanwhile, in the lower bracket, when they lose, they will be eliminated.
-Therefore, many teams are aiming to be in the upper bracket.
+Meanwhile, lower, when they experience defeat, they will be eliminated.
+Therefore, many teams are aiming to be at the top.

 Lower Brackets

-The lower bracket is the team that is at the bottom and only has one chance.
-Because if they lose, they will be eliminated.
+Lower is the team that is below and only has one chance.
+Because if they lose, then they will be eliminated.

 When a team loses, they will immediately be eliminated from the competition.
 So that forces all teams to be optimal and not make the slightest mistake, if they want to survive.